Atlantic City International Airport

 Atlantic City International Airport is a shared civil-military airport 9 mi northwest of central Atlantic City, New Jersey, in Egg Harbor Township, the Pomona section of Galloway Township and in Hamilton Township.
 The airport is accessible via Exit 9 on the Atlantic City Expressway.
 The facility is operated by the South Jersey Transportation Authority (SJTA).
 Most of the land is owned by the Federal Aviation Administration and leased to the SJTA, while the SJTA owns the terminal building.

 The facility also is a base for the New Jersey Air National Guard's 177th Fighter Wing operating the F-16C/D Fighting Falcon, and the United States Coast Guard's Coast Guard Air Station Atlantic City operating the Eurocopter HH-65 Dolphin.
 The airport property includes FAA's William J. Hughes Technical Center, a major research and testing hub for the Federal Aviation Administration and a training center for the Federal Air Marshal Service.
-It was also a designated alternative landing site for the Space Shuttle.

 The South Jersey Transportation Authority has outlined plans for massive terminal expansions (on top of current initiatives) which might be needed if more airlines serve the airport.
 Passenger traffic at the airport in 2011 was 1,404,119, making it the 102nd busiest airport in the country.
 The SJTA owns a small area around the terminal and leases runways and other land from the FAA.